hectahertz/react-native-typography/README.md

 in the React Native codebase to provide an easy way to extend exported StyleSheets.

-If you enjoy using already styles components for your text, you can easily define them and just supply the desired styles from the library! 🙂
+If you enjoy using pre-styled components for your text, you can easily define them and just supply the desired styles from this library! 🙂

 ## Roadmap